pyscript/docs/docs/user-guide/dom.md

 * `append`: method to append a new child to the element.
 * `children`: list of the children of the element.
 * `value`: allows to set the `value` attribute of an element.
 * `clone`: method that creates a clone of the element.
-NODE: The clone elements will not be attached to any element.
+NOTE: The clone elements will not be attached to any element.
 * `show_me`: method to scroll the page to where the element is placed.